Dear Tracy:

 Here are a few things you should know about Ohio Medicaid:

-• Your grandmother will be allowed to keep her car and her home, provided she or a dependent family member still lives in the home.
+- Your grandmother will be allowed to keep her car and her home provided she still lives in the home.